-16 So do not let anyone judge you about food or drink, or with respect to a feast day or a new moon or Sabbaths, 17 which things are but a shadow of those to come, while the body is Christ's.
-18 Nor let anyone disqualify you,3 taking pleasure in a subservience and devotion to the angels, 'taking possession' of things that he has not4 seen, being puffed up by his carnal mind to no useful purpose, 19 and not holding fast to the Head, from whom all the body, supported and held together by its joints and ligaments, grows with the increase that is from God.
+&lt;sup>3 If you release your hold on "the Head" to get involved in the sorts of things mentioned, you will be disqualified.
+An athlete who is disqualified does not win.
+Have you ever pleasure in a subservience and devotion to the angels, 'taking possession' of things that he has not seen, being puffed up by his carnal mind to no useful purpose, 19 and not holding fast to the Head, from whom all the body, supported and held together by its joints and ligaments, grows with the increase that is from God.

-20 Now then, since you died with Christ away from the basic principles of the world, why, as though still living in it, are you subjecting yourselves5 to regulations 21-Don't handle!
+20 Now then, since you died with Christ away from the basic principles of the world, why, as though still living in it, are you subjecting yourselves to regulations 21-Don't handle!
 Don't taste!
-Don't touch!-22 (all of which result in corruption through overuse)6 according to the commands and teachings of men?
-23 Such things do indeed have an appearance of wisdom in self-made religion and subservience and asceticism, but are not of any value against the indulgence of the flesh.7
+Don't touch!-22 (all of which result in corruption through overuse) according to the commands and teachings of men?
+23 Such things do indeed have an appearance of wisdom in heard teaching on the subject of 'taking possession'?
+Be careful!